Feyerabend/cc/ch07/sec7.4/control/state/README.md

   to another based on the input character class (e.g., digit, letter, operator).
 - *Actions*: Performed during transitions, such as accumulating characters into a token buffer or emitting a completed token.
-- *Terminal States*: Points where a token is recognized and emitted (e.g., end of an identifier) or an error is detected.
+- *Terminal States*: Points where a token is recognised and emitted (e.g., end of an identifier) or an error is detected.

 The FSM is "finite" because it has a limited number of states, making it efficient